MatheusRabetti/matheusrabetti.github.io/_posts/2016-10-30-postgresql-extract.md

 ---
 layout: post
-title: Dealing with large files - Extract Data
+title: Dealing With Large Files - Extract Data
 description: How Data Warehousing can help on analysis of big data
 categories:
   - Data Enginner